 What areas can Dysport be injected?

-Dysport can be placed in the following areas: forehead wrinkles, crow’s feet, lined between the eyebrows (glabellum), lines on sides of the nose (bunny lines), corners of the mouth (lip depressors), eyebrows (brow lift), and neck bands.
-Some of these areas are considered “off label” use of Dysport.
-Dysport can also be used for hyperhidrosis which is excessive sweating.
+It can be placed in the following areas: forehead wrinkles, crow’s feet, lined between the eyebrows (glabellum), lines on the sides of the nose (bunny lines), corners of the mouth (lip depressors), eyebrows (brow lift), and neck bands.
+Some of these areas are considered an “off-label” use of Dysport.
+It can also be used for hyperhidrosis which is excessive sweating.

 Who can inject Dysport?

-In South Dakota and Iowa, Dysport may be injected by physicians, nurse practitioners, physician assistants and registered nurses under the supervision of a physician.
-In some states aestheticians can inject Dysport, but we feel that is not appropriate as they have had little or no training on the facial vessels and muscles.
+Physicians, nurse practitioners, physician assistants, and registered nurses under the supervision of a physician can inject it in South Dakota and Iowa.
+In some states, aestheticians can inject it, but we feel that is not appropriate as they have had little or no training on the facial vessels and muscles.

 How much does Dysport cost?

-At Lazaderm, we price Dysport by the “unit”.
-Each unit of Dysport is $4.
-The number of units of Dysport used per area can vary for individuals, but typically runs between $180 to $300 per area.
-This could be higher for men.
+At Lazaderm, we price by the “unit”.
+The number of units used per area can vary for individuals.
 Dysport takes about three times as many units per area as Botox.

 How long does it take to see the effects of Dysport?

-It typically takes one to three days to see the gradual effects of Dysport.
-We feel that Dysport is at it’s maximum benefit by about one week.
+It typically takes one to three days to see the gradual effects.
+We feel that Dysport is at its maximum benefit by about one week.
 We ask our patients to wait two weeks to see the full effect.

 How long does Dysport last?

-As with any injectable product, the duration of Dysport will vary from patient to patient.
-Typically, however, Dysport will last around three months to four months.
-We tell our patients that the first time Dysport will last about two and a half months, the second time about three months and after that every three and a half to four and a half months.
+As with any injectable product, the duration will vary from patient to patient.
+Typically, however, it will last around three months to four months.
+We tell our patients that the first time it will last about two and a half months, the second time about three months and after that every three and a half to four and a half months.
 We recommend that you stay up on your injections for the best results at eliminating wrinkles.

 How do I avoid the side effects of Dysport?

-The best way to avoid side effects of Dysport injections is by making sure that the person doing your injections is a licensed health professional.
+The best way to avoid the side effects is by making sure that the person doing your injections is a licensed health professional.
 Icing the area before and after injections can decrease the risk of bruising.
 Some studies show that the use of arnica prior to injections may be beneficial.
-We also ask that you refrain from certain activities after Dysport injections such as exercise, pressing on the area or going to sleep for about six hours after your injections.
+We also ask that you refrain from certain activities after the injections such as exercise, pressing on the area or going to sleep for about six hours after your injections.

 How much Dysport is needed for the frown lines?

-The area between the eyes is called the glabella.
-The amount of Dysport needed will vary from person to person.
-However, we expect most patients to receive 45 to75 units of Dysport in the glabellar (frown line) area.
+Glabella is the area between the eyes.
+The amount needed will vary from person to person.
+However, we expect most patients to receive 45 to 75 units in the glabellar (frown line) area.

-How many units of Dysport is needed for crow’s feet?
+How many units of Dysport are needed for crow’s feet?

-The amount of Dysport needed will vary from person to person.
+The amount needed will vary from person to person.
 However, we expect patients to receive 66 to 70 units in the crow’s feet area.

 How many units of Dysport to treat forehead lines?

-The amount of Dysport needed will vary from person to person.
+The amount needed will vary from person to person.
 However, we expect patients to receive 40 units in the forehead area.